cytov/PyCheckers/README.md

 ## How to Play

-Make sure to clone the test-branch-V2 branch right now, as merging every change into the main branch will be coming in the future.
 To start the game, simply run the `main_partie2.py` file.
 The game is straighforward, open the game and start exploring.